xsuite/xfields/examples/beambeam_multibunch/design.md

 ### Public API decisions

-- [x] Use one orientation vocabulary consistently.
+- [x] Use one beam vocabulary consistently.
 The machine-independent study and result APIs expose ``cw`` / ``acw`` state (for example ``filled_slots_cw`` and ``RigidBunchTwiss.cw``).
 The result container has no ``b1`` / ``b2`` aliases; machine-specific external formats may retain their